kubedb/cli/docs/concepts/catalog/postgres.md

 We follow this convention for naming PostgresVersion crd:
 - Name format: `{Original PostgreSQL image version}-{modification tag}`

-We modify original PostgreSQL docker image to support additional features like WAL archiving, clustering etc. and re-tag the image with v1,v2 etc. modification tag.
+We modify original PostgreSQL docker image to support additional features like WAL archiving, clustering etc. and re-tag the image with v1, v2 etc. modification tag.
 An image with higher modification tag will have more feature than the images with lower modification tag.
-Hence, it is recommended to use PostgresVersion crd with highest modification tag to enjoy latest features.
+Hence, it is recommended to use PostgresVersion crd with highest modification tag to take advantage of the latest features.

 ### spec.version